rstudio/bookdown.org/content/archive/internal/siddiq-dnd.md

 ---
 title: "Data and Decisions"
 author: "Auyon Siddiq"
-date: "2022-08-28T03:50:09Z"
+date: "2022-09-05T20:20:14Z"
 link: "https://bookdown.org/siddiq/dnd/"
-length_weight: "23.2%"
+length_weight: "24.1%"
 pinned: false
 ---

 MGMTFT402 - Data and Decisions. [...]
-These notes recap key concepts from Data and Decisions with accompanying examples in ...
+These notes recap key concepts from Data and Decisions with accompanying examples in R. All of the datasets used in these notes are available ...